GOkwori/Toons-Quiz/README.md

 By leveraging HTML, CSS, and JavaScript, this app will present interactive data in a user-friendly manner, allowing for dynamic interaction and a tailored experience based on user input.
 The quiz will feature a variety of questions related to cartoons across different eras, challenging users of all ages and fostering a deeper appreciation and understanding of the animated world.

 Through this project, I seek to not only entertain users but also to provide a platform for learning and engagement.

+### Trivia Enthusiast Goal

+The goal for trivia enthusiasts engaging with the Quiz Game is to provide a rich, interactive platform where they can challenge their knowledge of the cartoon universe in a fun and engaging way.
+This project is designed to cater to users who are passionate about cartoons, offering them an opportunity to explore a wide array of trivia questions that span across different genres, time periods, and styles of animation.

+Trivia enthusiasts are encouraged to delve into the depths of their cartoon knowledge, rediscover classics, and learn about new series, all while navigating through an intuitive and responsive interface.
+By offering a variety of difficulty levels and question types, the game aims to keep enthusiasts engaged and motivated, pushing them to achieve higher scores and deepen their understanding of the cartoon world.

+### Casual Player Goal

+The objective for casual players is to offer a delightful and straightforward way to engage with cartoon-related trivia without the need for extensive knowledge or commitment.
+This game is designed to be accessible and enjoyable for players who seek a quick and entertaining break in their day, providing an interactive experience that can be enjoyed at their own pace.

+Casual players will find the game inviting, with a focus on fun rather than competition.
+The game aims to offer an intuitive user experience, where getting started, selecting answers, and seeing results is seamless and immediate.
+With a variety of questions that cater to a broad range of cartoon knowledge, casual players can learn interesting facts and discover new cartoons, enhancing their appreciation of the genre without feeling the pressure to perform.